All but the most myopic of comic fans can see that the writing is on the wall for comic shops.

 Before the 1980s you bought your comics at a newstand or supermarket.
 I bought my first comics in my local newsagent.
 In the current economic climate, comics retailers had better realise that comics are a medium, not merely a sub-culture, and cater to a wider group than it does at present.

-e market will die within the next few years.
+Unless comics retailers reach out to a broader audience, I believe the market will die within the next few years.
 This would be catastrophic.
 As comics fans know comic shops are not just retail outlets, they are the coffee shops, exhibition halls and cultural centres of the medium.